Anurag-30/jenkins/README.md

 ## Note:

-1. Ideally your shared libraries will be in common repo where your application repos will be loading them at the run time.
+1. Ideally your shared libraries will be in common repository, your application repos will be loading them at the run time.
 2. Build.Jenkinsfile belongs in your code repository of your apllication , in order to access the common repo we have written a small code.
 3. For some reason if your shared library and Jenkinsfile is in the same repo you don't need that piece of code as we did in Commons.Jenkinsfile